OpenST/developer-guidelines/README.md

 The PR is the only place any team member is expected to consult for information about the PR or its lifecycle.

+### Summary

+* a PR is its source of truth
+* a PR should be connected to the relevant issue(s)
+* the reviewer who takes up review formally as an item of work should self-assign on the PR
+* when the review ends, because the assignee either completes the review or will not complete the review, assignment should be cleared
+* comments on the PR should be limited to the PR
+* comments about the PR should only be made on the PR

 ### Format

 The PR should be connected to any issues to which it is a response.
 If the PR resolves an issue, that should be indicated in the body of the PR (e.g., "Resolves #70", "Fixes #71", etc.).

 The PR's title and description should collectively address the following:
-- what is the purpose of these changes
+* what is the purpose of these changes
-- what has changed
+* what has changed
-- any information pertinent to this particular PR's review that are not generally true of PRs in the repo (e.g., assumptions, dependencies, departures from normal practice, offline agreements, etc.)
+* any information pertinent to this particular PR's review that are not generally true of PRs in the repo (e.g., assumptions, dependencies, departures from normal practice, offline agreements, etc.)
-- any additional information helpful for review (and posterity!)
+* any additional information helpful for review (and posterity!)

 ### Review